Vyral/base-template/_posts/2019-07-05-how-many-homes-do-buyers-look-at-before-buying-one.md

 {% include pullquote.html %}

 Most people, however, will probably never come to me with a list of 50 homes they want to look at.
-Frankly, **if your list is that high, I’ll respectfully push back because you might not be looking at the right criteria for homes.** If use the right criteria in terms of the number of bedrooms and bathrooms, the home’s condition, location, yard, garage, etc., there will probably be homes available in our market, but not 50, to see.
+Frankly, **if your list is that high, I’ll respectfully push back because you might not be looking at the right criteria for homes.** If you use the right criteria in terms of the number of bedrooms and bathrooms, the home’s condition, location, yard, garage, etc., there will probably be homes available in our market, but not 50, to see.

 And even if there were 50 homes that met your specific criteria, **I’d ask you to pick your top seven choices and go from there**.
 Even when you drive by homes, you’ll learn based on the feel of the neighborhood or the location whether or not that house is in or out of scope for you.